The Shining (1980) Director: Stanley Kubrick

 “All work and no play make Jack a dull boy.”

-Not unlike the trauma of Jack’s one-time abuse of his son Danny (he once got drunk and accidentally dislocated his son’s shoulder), the sins of yesteryear do not simply disappear.
-All throughout the film are reminders of Native Americans, from the burial ground to the carpets, they are the people who once dwelled all across this land, but not one single Native American appears in the film.
+Not unlike the trauma of Jack’s one-time abuse of his son Danny (in the past, he once got drunk and accidentally dislocated his son’s shoulder), the sins of yesteryear do not simply disappear.
+All throughout the film we are given reminders of Native American iconography, from the burial ground to the carpets, they are the people who once dwelled all across the United States, but not one single Native American appears in the film.
 Their ghostly presence is a reminder of Jack’s colonial arrogance, or what he calls his “White Man’s Burden.”
 His quest for complete purity leads him to fear all “outsiders” who are brought to the hotel.
-He fears them as a threat, hence the kindly African American cook, Dick Hallorann, a fellow working-class stiff, is stabbed in the back.
+He fears them as a threat, hence why the kindly African American cook, Dick Hallorann, a fellow working-class stiff, is stabbed in the back.
 Sadly, only Hallorann and Danny have “The Shining,” a secret power which allows them to remember the trauma of the past (“Some places are like people: some shine and some don’t”).
 As Danny makes clear, the meaning of “Redrum” can only be revealed in a mirror (it spells “murder” backwards).
 Similarly, Stanley Kubrick shows us a variety of mirrors placed throughout The Shining.
-In doing so, he holds a mirror to our own imperial project which reminds us that the atrocities of history still remain with us –after all, Jack is revealed to be just one among a crowd in the concluding photograph.
+In doing so, he holds up a mirror to our own imperial project which reminds us that the atrocities of history still remain with us –after all, Jack is revealed to be just one man among a vast crowd in the concluding photograph.
 In the words of Hallorann: “Well… you know Doc, when something happens it can leave a trace of itself behind.
 Say like… it’s when someone burns toast.
 When some things happen, it can leave other traces behind.
 Not things anyone can notice, but things that only people with shine can see.
 Just like they can see things that haven’t happened yet, sometimes they can see things that happened a long time ago.
 I think a lot of things happened in this particular hotel over the years… and not all of them was good.”

 Considering how Kubrick made The Shining into the first epic horror film, it helped to open my eyes as a kid to how horror can be a seriously credible genre for the cinema.
 It influenced how maturely I could tolerate several horror films.
 Even slasher films.
 Thanks for your review.
 It’s always interesting to still learn more about all our favorite film and TV classics.